Best Practices to Transition Your Family Office into the Age of Digital Reporting

 Here are some best practices to help you transition your legacy reports into modern, digital reporting tools.

 Get Ahead of the Curve

 While the Great Wealth Transfer is certainly underway, it’s important to note that it’s not going to happen overnight.
 So, for most, the introduction of digital technology is two-fold.

 On one hand, digital reporting needs to be available today in order to retain the next generation of wealth holders tomorrow.
 According to Financial Advisor magazine, between 66% and 90% of next-generation heirs leave behind their parents’ financial advisor soon after receiving their inheritance.
 By developing a digital strategy ahead of time, you can build relationships with the next generation and avoid finding yourself somewhere behind the eight ball.

 On the other hand, you will likely still have a cohort of clients that prefer their financial reporting right where they can feel it: in their hands.
 Quite frankly, sometimes that’s just the way it is.
 But with today’s array of reporting tools for family offices and financial institutions, you can more often than not serve both contingencies – the ones that embrace technology and the ones that rebuke it – using a single platform.
-For instance, SEI Archway’s Batching & Scheduling tool offers multiple ways to deliver client reporting including:
+For instance, the Archway PlatformSM features an integrated Batching & Scheduling tool that offers multiple ways to deliver client reporting including:

 With a variety of flexible reporting options, family offices and financial institutions can implement the right solution for each individual client.

 Understand Your Client's Digital Intelligence and Build Out

 If you find yourself in a position where you’re dealing with both of the aforementioned mentalities, we recommend taking stock of each client's digital intelligence to better understand their relationship with technology.
 For many, what comes across as an aversion to technology is really just a lack of understanding.

 That said, there will always be fear in the unknown.
 So, start simple and build out.